Suspension or Termination for Cause

 The University Provost may designate an appropriate representative to assist in presenting the charges, but the committee shall determine the order of proof, conduct the questioning of witnesses and, if necessary, secure the presentation of any information deemed important to the case.

 The faculty member shall have the option of assistance by counsel.
 The committee may require the production of documents or the attendance of witnesses.
-The faculty member or the faculty member’s counsel and the representative designated by the provost shall have the right to question all witnesses who testify orally.
+The faculty member or the faculty member’s counsel and the representative designated by the University Provost shall have the right to question all witnesses who testify orally.
 The faculty member shall have the opportunity to be confronted by all witnesses adverse to him/her.
 Where for unusual reasons deemed appropriate by the committee a witness cannot appear, the identity of the witness as well as the witness’ statements shall be disclosed to the faculty member.
 Subject to these safeguards, statements may, if necessary, be taken outside the hearing and be reported to the committee.
 The hearing shall be electronically recorded and any party may obtain a copy at the party’s expense.
 While every effort shall be given the faculty member to fully respond to the charges, the hearing shall be conducted in an informal manner reasonably calculated to ascertain the truth and shall not be limited by formal rules of evidence or other restrictions usually employed in legal proceedings.
+Further, the Chair of the Hearing Committee controls the conduct of the hearing, and may, for example, limit questioning and/or provide in advance of the hearing the ground rules for its conduct to each party.

 F. Consideration by Hearing Committee

-The Committee shall reach its decision on the basis of the record after extending full opportunity to the faculty member or the faculty member’s counsel and the representative of the provost to argue orally before it.
+The Hearing Committee shall reach its decision on the basis of the record after extending a reasonable opportunity to the faculty member or the faculty member’s counsel and the representative of the University Provost to argue orally before it.
 The committee may request written presentations.
-The committee will issue its decision within ten (10) days of the conclusion of the hearing.
+The committee will issue its decision within fourteen (14) days of the conclusion of the hearing.
 It shall make explicit findings with respect to each of the charges presented and, if warranted, recommend suspension, termination, or other appropriate discipline.
-The faculty member and the provost shall be notified of the decision in writing.
+The faculty member and the University Provost shall be notified of the decision in writing.

 G. Consideration by the President

-The report of the Committee or, in a case in which the faculty member has waived the right to a hearing, the recommendation of the University Provost shall be transmitted to the President who may either reject the recommendation and terminate the proceedings, or forward the documentation to the Board of Trustees with or without the President’s recommendation.
+The University Provost’s recommendation and report of the Hearing Committee or, in a case in which the faculty member has waived the right to a hearing, only the recommendation of the University Provost shall be transmitted to the President.
+The President may adopt the Hearing Committee’s report and recommendation or the recommendation of the University Provost.
+The President may impose a sanction no harsher than that recommended by the University Provost.
+The President may also choose to terminate the proceedings without imposing a sanction.
+The President’s decision is final.

-Except for such simple announcements as may be required covering the time of the hearing and similar matters, public statements about the case by either the faculty member or administrative officers should be avoided until consideration has been given to the case by the Board of Trustees.
-Announcement of the Trustees’ final decision shall include a statement of the Hearing Committee’s findings, if this has not previously been made known.
-Any official news release to the public shall be made through the provost’s office.
+Except for such simple announcements as may be required covering the time of the hearing and similar matters, public statements about the case by either the faculty member or administrative officers should be avoided until the President’s final decision which shall include a statement of the Hearing Committee’s findings, if this has not previously been made known.
+Any official news release to the public shall be made through the University Provost’s office.

 L. Lesser Forms of Discipline